KaustubhPatange/navigator/README.md

 If you have any implementation details to cover let me know.

+**What additional benefits I can get when using this library?**

+- Proper handling of Fragment Transaction.
+- Handling up & back press actions efficiently on [Fragment](/samples/basic-sample).
+- Easy to use API for animations & transitions (see [here](https://github.com/KaustubhPatange/navigator/wiki/Quick-Tutorials#navigation-with-animation)).
+- Generic Typed Arguments when passing data between destinations (see [here](https://github.com/KaustubhPatange/navigator/wiki/Quick-Tutorials#navigation-with-typed-arguments)).
+- Quick Bottom & Tab navigation setup (see [tutorials](#tutorials)).

 ## Implementation

 - The individual library versions can be found [here](https://github.com/KaustubhPatange/navigator/wiki/Setup).